pyeventsourcing/esdbclient/README.md

 del subscription
 ```

+Please note, when processing events in a downstream component, the commit position of
+the last successfully processed event is usefully recorded by the downstream component
+so that the commit position can be determined by the downstream component from its own
+recorded when it is restarted.
+This commit position can be used to specify the commit
+position from which to subscribe.
+Since this commit position represents the position of
+the last successfully processed event in a downstream component, so it will be usual to
+want the next event after this position, because that is the next event that needs to
+be processed.
+When subscribing for events using a catchup-subscription
+in EventStoreDB, the event at the specified commit position will NOT be included in
+the sequence of recorded events.

 To accomplish "exactly once" processing of the events, the commit position
 of a recorded event should be recorded atomically and uniquely along with
 the result of processing recorded events, for example in the same database